 1.1.1a Have any CITES relevant policies or legislation been developed during the period covered in this report?
-Yes  No 🗌 If 'Yes', have you shared information with the Secretariat?
-Yes 🖾 No 🗍 Not Applicable 🗍 If 'No', please provide details to the Secretariat with this report: 1.1.1b Does your legislation or legislative process allow easy amendment of your national law(s) to reflect changes in the CITES Appendices (e.g. to meet the 90 day implementation guidelines)?
-Yes No ⊠ If 'No', please provide details of the constraints faced: Implementasi CITES melibatkan banyak sektor antara lain Kemendag dan Bea cukai, butuh waktu koordinasi dan sosialiasi yang cukup lama
+Yes No If 'Yes', have you shared information with the Secretariat?
+Yes No Not Applicable If 'No', please provide details to the Secretariat with this report: 1.1.1b Does your legislation or legislative process allow easy amendment of your national law(s) to reflect changes in the CITES Appendices (e.g. to meet the 90 day implementation guidelines)?
+Yes ⊠ No □ If 'No', please provide details of the constraints faced: Theoretically this is possible, though, practically it is very difficult.

-- Objective 1.2 Parties have in place administrative procedures that are transparent, practical, coherent and user-friendly, and reduce unnecessary administrative burdens.
-Aichi Target 3. - Indicator 1.2.1: The number of Parties that have adopted standard transparent procedures for the timely issuance of permits in accordance with Article VI of the Convention.
+Objective 1.2 Parties have in place administrative procedures that are transparent, practical, coherent and user-friendly, and reduce unnecessary administrative burdens.
+Aichi Target 3.

-Yes No No information 1.2.1a Do you have standard operating procedures for application for and issuance of permits? \boxtimes Are the procedures publicly available? \boxtimes 1.2.1b Do you have: Electronic data management and a paper-based permit issuance system? \boxtimes Electronic permit information exchange between Management Authorities of some countries \boxtimes lf 'Yes', please list countries : Jepang, Korea, Amerika Serikat, Amerika Latin, UK, Cina, Uni Eropa, Singapura, Malaysia Electronic permit information exchange to Management Authorities of all countries? \boxtimes Electronic permit data exchange between Management Authorities and customs?
+Indicator 1.2.1: The number of Parties that have adopted standard transparent procedures for the timely issuance of permits in accordance with Article VI of the Convention.

+Yes No No information 1.2.1a Do you have standard operating procedures for application for and issuance of permits? $\boxtimes$ Are the procedures publicly available? $\boxtimes$ 1.2.1b Do you have: Electronic data management and a paper-based permit issuance system? $\boxtimes$ Electronic permit information exchange between Management Authorities of some countries If 'Yes', please list countries Electronic permit information exchange to Management Authorities of all countries?
+Electronic permit data exchange between Management Authorities and customs?
 Electronic permit used to cross border with electronic validation by customs?
-If 'Yes' to any of the above, please provide information on challen ges faced or issues overcome: If 'No', do you have any plans to move towards e-permitting 1 ?
-If you are planning to move towards e-permitting, please explain what might help you to do so Any lesson experience to develop the online application: training and comparative studies
+If 'Yes' to any of the above, please provide information on challen ges faced or issues overcome: